TalOrenshtein/MessageU/README.md

 # MessageU
-A project made while taking the course "defensive system programming" at the open university of Israel.
+A project made while taking the course ["defensive system programming"](https://www.openu.ac.il/courses/20937.htm) at the open university of Israel.
+A guide can be found at "guide.pdf"